gvelatini/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-15-1.png)

 The above plots show that the weekdays have a strong peak in the number of steps earlier in the day on weekdays, with significantly lower activity elsewhere.
 On weekends, however,  the number of steps is much more consistent over the active period(s) of the day.
-It looks like John DOe sleeps in a little on weekesnds, as well. :)
+It looks like John Doe sleeps in a little on weekends, as well. :)